German involvement in the Spanish Civil War

 The war provided combat experience with the latest technology for the German military.
-However, the intervention also posed the risk of escalating into a world war for which Hitler was not ready.
-He therefore limited his aid, and instead encouraged Mussolini to send in large Fascist Italian units.
-Franco's Nationalists were victorious; he remained officially neutral in the Second World War, but helped the Axis in various ways from 1940 to 1945, even offering to join the war on 19 June 1940 in exchange for help building Spain's colonial empire.
-The Spanish episode lasted three years and was a smaller-scale prelude to the world war which broke out in 1939.
+However, the intervention also posed the risk of escalating into a general European war, for which Hitler was not ready.
+He therefore limited his aid, and instead encouraged Mussolini to send in large Italian units.
+Nonetheless, German involvement proved crucial to Franco's Nationalists winning the conflict.
+Despite this, he remained officially neutral in the Second World War, but helped the Axis in various ways from 1940 to 1943, even offering to join the war on 19 June 1940 in exchange for help building Spain's colonial empire and held unsuccessful negotiations on the border town of Hendaye in October for this purpose.
+The Spanish conflict lasted three years and was a smaller-scale prelude to the world war which broke out in 1939.

 Nazi support for General Franco was motivated by several factors, including as a distraction from Hitler's central European strategy, and the creation of a Spanish state friendly to Germany to threaten France.
 It further provided an opportunity to train men and test equipment and tactics.